trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

   date: 22 May 2024
 ---

-Previously, you learned how to do inter-contract calls, use view, and do unit testing.
+Previously, you learned how to do inter-contract calls, use views, and do unit testing.
 In this third session, you will enhance your skills on:

 - Using tickets.